 IoT and AI at the Edge

-Due to all-pervading sensors, computing will become ubiquitous and merge into all our environments, like a room, a farm, the highway.
+Due to all-pervading sensors, computing will become ubiquitous and merge into all our environments.
 There will be dozens of devices all around, sensing and reporting data and reacting to the data they gather.
 These devices will form the ‘intelligent edge” of IoT when they have some AI capability built into them.
 Sensors and intelligence will be tightly coupled together and AI will be a natural companion to an IoT system.

 For easy AI integration, there is a need for defining some open standards in the IoT data.
 IoT vendors in various verticals have tried to define certain common and open standards.
 This will be key when sending the data to any AI system, for example, data sent by sensors should be in agreed-upon units, for example, temperature, pressure, speed and so on.

 Many vendors are providing AI tools for areas like computer vision and speech recognition which can be integrated with an IoT device to come up with innovative products.
-Also many out of the box AI services can be customized to specific IoT scenarios, based on the data sent by the system.
+Also, many out of the box AI services can be customised to specific IoT scenarios, based on the data sent by the system.